CyrilleFinet3/Control-of-light-sensor-with-DE0-Nano-SoC/README.md

 # Control of light sensor with DE0-Nano-SoC

-This project is part of the Hardware/Software Platforms MA1 course at the Polytechnic Faculty of Mons.
+This project is part of the Hardware/Software Platforms MA1 course at the Polytechnic Faculty of Mons(https://web.umons.ac.be/fpms/fr/).
 The goal of this project is to drive the BH1710FVI light sensor with the DE0-Nano-SoC board.

 * Group members: Deffrennes Théo (Theo.deffrennes@student.umons.ac.be) and Finet Cyrille (Cyrille.finet@student.umons.ac.be)
 * Project title: Control of a light sensor with the DE0-Nano-SoC board